jsdw/vault-inject/README.md

 ### Building a Linux binary

-Run the following:
+Run one of the following (for either a GNU or musl binary):

 ```
+docker-build.sh linux-gnu
-docker-build.sh linux
+docker-build.sh linux-musl
 ```

-The binary is created at `target/x86_64-unknown-linux-gnu/vault-inject`.
+The binary is created at `target/x86_64-unknown-linux-{gnu|musl}/vault-inject`.
 Put that binary wherever you'd like (eg. into a `$PATH` such as `/usr/bin`).

 ### Building a MacOS binary